Limited AFS licensees: Complying with your licensing obligations

 Assuming you do not hold client money or property and do not transact with your clients as principal, you will need to meet the ‘base level financial requirements’ set out in Regulatory Guide 166 AFS Licensing: Financial requirements (RG 166).
 This means that you must:

-• be solvent at all times
+• be solvent at all times, and

 • have sufficient resources to meet your anticipated cash flow expenses.